We use cookies.

 To help us deal efficiently and effectively with referrals, the following referrals will not be accepted:

-• Referrals made without use of the referral form
+• Referrals made without use of the electronic referral form

 Risk and safety

-Children and young people experiencing gender incongruence or gender dysphoria are a vulnerable group and may experience a higher incidence of co-occurring mental health issues.
-It is important to be aware that at present there are long waiting times for Children and Young People’s Gender Incongruence Services, and young people may require additional support with gender distress and other issues during the wait.
-It is strongly recommended that plans are drawn up by the referrer and local professional network to ensure the needs of the young person are being met in the interim and clearly communicated on the referral form.
+Children and young people experiencing gender incongruence or gender dysphoria can be particularly vulnerable and may experience a higher incidence of co-occurring mental health issues.
+It is important to be aware that at present there are long waiting times for Children and Young People’s Gender Incongruence Services, and young people may require additional support while they wait.
+It is strongly recommended that plans are drawn up by the referrer and local professional network to ensure the needs of the young person are being met in the interim and that this is clearly communicated on the referral form.

-Download the referral form and risk assessment form
+Download the referral form and Gender Experience Summary Questionnaire

 Please save a local copy of the referral form before completing.
 You can save this form and come back to it later to complete if you need to gather further information.

-For all referrals, please also complete the separate risk assessment form and send both to the above email address.
+For all referrals, please also complete the separate Gender Experience Summary and send them both to the above email address.

 Further guidance for healthcare professionals